Quantum Gravity, Hydrodynamics and Emergent Cosmology: A Collection of Perspectives: Emergent cosmology from quantum gravity

 \subsection{Emergent Cosmology from (T)GFT Condensates\\\textit{by Luca Marchetti}}

+The following contribution gives a lightning review of the TGFT condensate cosmology approach.
+This will clarify how the topic of emergence of continuum geometry is addressed therein, see also Section~\ref{sec:thuerigen}, and how the relationalist perspective, discussed in Section~\ref{sec:relationalism}, is exploited to provide an approximate description thereof together with a deparametrized account of its dynamics in a cosmological context.
+In this way, it explains how this approach corresponds to a specific realization of the \textit{hydrodynamics on superspace} framework.

-In $4$ dimensions, the fundamental quanta of GFTs are quantum tetrahedra decorated with discretized geometric and matter field data.
-Being GFTs proper QFTs, one can construct a Fock space out of the single-tetrahedron Hilbert spaces.
+To start off, consider that in $4$ dimensions the fundamental quanta of GFTs are quantum tetrahedra decorated with discretized geometric and matter field data.
+Being GFTs proper QFTs, one can construct a Fock space out of the single-tetrahedron Hilbert spaces~\cite{Oriti:2013aqa,Gielen:2013naa,Jercher:2021bie,Sahlmann:2023plc}.
 The field operator $\hat{\varphi}$ destroying one GFT quantum is then defined on the following domain:

 where with superspace we mean the space of discretized (matter and geometry) fields, and the geometricity (i.e.\ simplicity and closure) constraints are imposed in order to guarantee the interpretation of the GFT quanta as \qmarks{atoms} of a $3$-dimensional space.
 Typically, $\mathcal{D}=M\times G^4/\text{geometricity constraints}$, where $M$ is the matter part of the domain (for instance, $M=\mathbb{R}^n$ for $n$ scalar fields) and $G=\mathrm{SL}(2,\mathbb{C})$ represents the local gauge group of gravity\footnote{Depending on the details of the imposition of the geometricity constraints, one could also identify $G$ as an $\mathrm{SU}(2)$ subgroup of $\mathrm{SL}(2,\mathbb{C})$.}.